No, you don’t need to jack up your car to change the oil. You can do it without jacking up the car, but it will be more difficult.

 Can You Change Oil Without Ramps

 If you’ve ever wondered whether you can change your own oil without ramps, the answer is yes!
 However, there are a few things to keep in mind.
-First, it’s important to have the right tools.
+First, it’s essential to have the right tools.

 You’ll need a jack and a few other basic items like an oil filter wrench and a funnel.
 You’ll also want to make sure you have enough oil on hand – typically, five quarts for most cars.
 Second, it’s best to change your oil when the engine is warm.